Gilded Age: Organization of production

 As America industrialized, the organization of industrial production shifted from smaller firms where more skilled laborers self-organized production to larger factories and warehouses where management sought to determine how work was organized.
 Control over the organization of production was contested by laborers and labor union, particularly in situations where management sought to impose dangerous or demeaning work routines.
 The imposition of a management prerogative by the owners of capital led to a tension between "an older republicanism that appealed to independent manhood, citizenship, and the worker as producer" and a "profoundly undemocratic organization of industry."

-Informed by producerist values, Gilded Age labor unions fought to preserve workers' self-management.
+Informed by producerist values, labor unions fought to preserve workers' self-management.
 However, these efforts were largely unsuccessful, leading "at best to steady rearguard actions in defense of arcane work rules and at worst defeat."
 The rise of scientific management, which became more widely implemented in the twentieth century, began to give capitalists more tools and methods with which to organize production to their benefit.

 Politics

-Gilded Age politics, called the Third Party System, featured intense competition between two major parties, with minor parties coming and going, especially on issues of concern to prohibitionists, to labor unions and to farmers.
-The Democrats and Republicans, the latter nicknamed the "Grand Old Party", GOP, fought over control of offices, which were the rewards for party activists, as well as over major economic issues.
-Very high voter turnout typically exceeded 80% or even 90% in some Northern states as the parties ran strong campaigns.
+The Third Party System featured intense competition between two major parties with minor parties coming and going, especially on issues of concern to prohibitionists, to labor unions and to farmers.
+The Democrats and Republicans fought over control of offices, which were the rewards for party activists, as well as over major economic issues.
+Voter turnout typically exceeded 80% or even 90% in some Northern states as the parties ran strong campaigns.
 Turnout in the South was lower.
 Average presidential turnout 1872 to 1900 was 83% in the North and 62% in the South.

-Competition was intense and elections were very close.
-In the southern states, lingering resentment over the Civil War remained and meant that much of the South would vote Democratic.
+Competition was intense, and elections were very close.
+In the South, lingering resentment over the Civil War remained and meant that much of the South would vote Democratic.
 After the end of Reconstruction in 1877, competition in the South took place mainly inside the Democratic Party.
 Nationwide, turnout fell sharply after 1900.

 Despite the high voter turnout, aggressive political campaigning, and frequently nasty elections, there were few real policy differences between the Democrats and Republicans.
 Gilded age politicians are somewhat infamous among historians for having few actual policies and doing very little of importance in office.
-Gilded age presidents are frequently called the "forgotten presidents" because of their mediocre presidencies where they did very little.